Qepanna/goFlux/README.md

   Analyzer**](https://ppsystems.com/egm-5/): for CO<sub>2</sub>,
   O<sub>2</sub> and H<sub>2</sub>O

-After import, the user can chose from two methods for identification of
+After import, the user can choose from two methods for identification of
 measurements:

 - **Manual identification of measurements** - based on `start.time`,